peppertech/OracleJETWorkshop2019/part1.md

 };
 ```

-3. Run the below, in the root of the project, which produces the minified component version, as well as a ZIP file in the root of the project, as described above.
+3. Run the below, in the root of the project, which will build the Web Component and also provide a ZIP file in the root of the project, as described above.

 ```js #button { border: none; }
 ojet build component my-invoice-timeline